-I made $1,180 on Fiverr as a seller during a two month period.
+I made $1,180 on Fiverr as a seller, mostly from creating ebook covers during a two month period.
 In this post, I will explain how I earned that money and give you tips to earn money on Fiverr as a seller.

 At the time I was unemployed (by choice).
 My husband lived in the USA, and for various long and complicated reasons I resigned my job to go and visit him.
 When I got back to the UK I had no income, and therefore needed to earn some money quickly.

 In my case, I needed a source of income that I could get up and running quickly.
 Fiverr is probably not going to make you rich, but it is a great way to make some quick cash.
 You might use it to tide you over a rough patch, like I did.
 Or you might decide to use it as a ‘side-hustle’ – a source of extra income that you can use to pay off debt, build up your emergency fund, or use for a holiday, wedding or other upcoming expense.

 Earn money on Fiverr: Gigs

 Before I could earn anything, I needed to come up with some gigs.
 There’s a couple of key things you should keep in mind when decided what Gigs to offer if you want to earn real money from Fiverr.

 The first thing to remember is this: nobody gets rich by exchanging their time for four bucks.

 The first is to sell something that takes no time.
 This is usually a report or ebook that you’ve already written, that you send to everyone who spends $5 for it.
 Effectively, you are selling a good rather than a service.